Mr. Jones (Counting Crows song)

-"Mr. Jones" is a song by American alternative rock band Counting Crows.
-It was released in December 1993 as the lead single from their debut album, August and Everything After (1993).
-It was the band's first radio hit and has been described as their breakout single.
-"Mr. Jones" reached number five on the Billboard Hot 100 Airplay charts (now Billboard Radio Songs).
+"Mr. Jones" is the debut single of American rock band Counting Crows.
+It was released in December 1993 by Geffen Records as the lead single from the band's debut album, August and Everything After (1993).
+The song was written by band members David Bryson and Adam Duritz, and produced by T-Bone Burnett.
+It became the band's first radio hit and has been described as their breakout single.
+"Mr. Jones" reached number five on the US Billboard Hot 100 Airplay charts.
 Internationally, the song peaked at number one in Canada and number seven in France.
-In April 2022, American Songwriter ranked the song at number four on their list of "The Top 10 Counting Crows Songs".
+Its accompanying music video was directed by Charles Wittenmeier and filmed in New York City.
+It won two awards at the 1994 Billboard and MTV Music Video Awards.
+American Songwriter ranked the song at number four on their list of "The Top 10 Counting Crows Songs" in 2022.

 Background and composition

 "Mr. Jones" debuted on the US Billboard Radio Songs chart on January 22, 1994, and entered the top 10 five weeks later.
 On May 14, 1994, the song reached its peak US chart position at number five.

 The band's surprise success happened to coincide with Kurt Cobain's death.
 These events took a significant toll on Adam Duritz, the lead vocalist and principal songwriter.
 Duritz said in an interview, "We heard that, that [Kurt] had shot himself.
 And it really scared the hell out of me because I thought, these things in my life are getting so out of control."
 These events and feelings were the basis for "Catapult", the first track of Recovering the Satellites.

 According to Duritz (who was born in 1964), the song title had a hand in the naming by Jonathan Pontell of "Generation Jones", the group of people born between 1954 and 1965.
 "I feel honored that my song Mr. Jones was part of the inspiration for the name 'Generation Jones'."

-The song incorporates two different key signatures into the music, as demonstrated by verses being written in A Minor with a chord structure of Am-F-Dm-G before transitioning into C major in the chorus and a new chord sequence of C-F-G. In addition, "Mr. Jones" is written in 4/4 and possesses a speed of 142 beats per minute.